aweiteka/pulp/docs/sphinx/user-guide/docker-quickstart.rst

 Pulp Docker Registry Quickstart Guide
 =====================================

 This document explains how to use Pulp as a Docker registry.
-Its intended audience is Independent Software Vendors and Enterprise users who need to know how to use Pulp as a Docker registry.
+Its intended audience is Independent Software Vendors and Enterprise users who want to use Pulp as a Docker registry.

 Pulp is a platform for managing repositories of content.
 Pulp makes it possible to locally mirror either all of or part of a repository.
 Pulp makes it possible to host content in new repositories, and makes it possible to manage content from multiple sources in a single place.